 For the uninitiated, the brand creates products made to customize IKEA furniture in a sophisticated Scandinavian style.
 Think cabinet doors, panels, dresser drawer fronts, and accessories specifically made to adorn existing popular IKEA pieces.

 "The customer is central for the transformation, as it’s their choices that make the IKEA furniture unique and personal," Lundaas explains.
-"The different patterns and colors of the drawer fronts allow you to make more than a thousand unique Malm dressers and nightstands," she continues.
+"The different patterns and colors of the drawer fronts allow you to make more than a thousand unique Malm dressers and nightstands."

 The Malm collection, in particular, was inspired by IKEA's best-selling dressers and nightstands.
 "Changing the drawer front is an easy way to give them an entirely new look," Lundaas notes.
 Because their goal is to offer customization solutions for every type of room, the Malm system felt like a natural choice due to its popularity, according to Lundaas.